 How Much Will Tuition & Fees Be for Bon Secours Memorial College of Nursing?

 In the 2016 - 2017 school year, full time undergrads at Bon Secours Memorial College of Nursing were billed $9,060, prior to modifications for financial need.
 From this total, the expense of tuition was $7,105. $1,955 was fees.

 Regrettably, this school does not offer any special discounts to in-state students.

-Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will incur if you live on campus.
+Bon Secours Memorial College of Nursing fees and tuition is the number quoted to undergrads for one academic year, and does not include room and board.
 Having said that, many students end up spending less than full tuition after getting financial aid along with other discounts.

 The subsequent table outlines the costs described above for the 2016 - 2017 academic year.

 Visit the Part Time Tuition & Fees page to find out more.